+Family legend has it that as a young woman she was an 'Irish beauty' with pale skin and piercing violet eyes.
 She was admired, but also feared by some in the small town where she lived in the 1940s and 5o's.
 Some of the locals would actually cross the road to avoid her.
 Apparently, word had gotten around that whenever she talked kindly to strangers, someone in that particular family was going to get sick... or kick the bucket... or both!
 Poor grandma, I'm sure she meant well.
 However, whenever they needed their fortunes told, or had problems with paranormal activity in their homes, they always knew where to find her.
 According to my dad, she was a badass 'ghostbuster' in her day!

 I suspected at a very young age that there must be something terribly wrong with me.
 I was clearly very different from other children, and it was confirmed soon after my 5th birthday, when the headmistress at kindergarten peppered my tongue with cayenne, in front of the whole school, for telling “tall tales” about a mysterious “angel man” watching over us from the corner of the playground, as well as the sad little "ghost girl" who used to play with us on the merry-go-round.
 Apparently, I was upsetting the other kids, and some of their parents.